apolanco3225/Data-Engineering-for-Data-Scientists/README.md

 # Disaster Response Pipeline Project

+In this project, we will develop a model to classify messages transmitted during disaster events.
+The messages will be sorted into 36 pre-defined categories, including but not limited to Aid Related, Medical Help, and Search and Rescue.
+By accurately classifying these messages, we can ensure they are directed to the appropriate disaster response agencies.
+This project encompasses the creation of a basic ETL (Extract, Transform, Load) and Machine Learning pipeline to streamline the classification process.
+Given that a single message can fall into multiple categories, this is a multi-label classification task.
+We will utilize a dataset provided by Figure Eight, which includes real messages sent during past disaster scenarios.

+Additionally, this project features a web application where users can input a message and receive classification results in real-time.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.